Michel Plasse

 Michel Pierre Plasse (June 1, 1948 – December 30, 2006) was a Canadian professional ice hockey goaltender.
+He played in the National Hockey League from 1970 to 1982.
+He was selected first overall in the 1968 NHL Amateur Draft by the Montreal Canadiens.

 Playing career

 Born in Montreal, Quebec, Plasse played in the National Hockey League (NHL) from 1970 to 1982 after being the first overall draft pick in the 1968 NHL Amateur Draft.
-During his NHL career, he played for the St. Louis Blues (1970–71), Montreal Canadiens (1973–74), Kansas City Scouts (1974–75), Pittsburgh Penguins (1975–76), Colorado Rockies (1976–80), and Quebec Nordiques (1981–1982).
+During his NHL career, he played for the St. Louis Blues (1970–71), Montreal Canadiens (1972–74), Kansas City Scouts (1974–75), Pittsburgh Penguins (1975–76), Colorado Rockies (1976–80), and Quebec Nordiques (1981–1982).

 Despite being a first draft pick, Plasse played just sixty minutes in goal for his first club, St. Louis, playing mainly for their affiliate, the Kansas City Blues of the Central Hockey League.
 On February 21, 1971, the Oklahoma City Blazers were trailing the Blues 2–1 and decided to pull their goaltender.
 Plasse scored on the open net and became the first professional goalie in the history of the game to score a goal.

 Plasse returned to Kansas City as the first pick of the NHL Scouts in the 1974 expansion draft.
 Plasse attended the draft at Montreal's Queen Elizabeth Hotel.